 TMJ vs. TMD Explained

 Many people think TMJ and TMD mean the same thing, but they’re different.
-TMJ stands for the temporomandibular joint—the hinge that connects your lower jaw to your skull, making it possible to chew, speak, and yawn.
-TMD refers to temporomandibular joint disorders.
-This is the term used when the joint, surrounding muscles, or ligaments are not working properly, often leading to pain, stiffness, or difficulty moving the jaw.
+TMJ stands for the temporomandibular joint—the hinge that connects your lower jaw to your skull and allows you to chew, speak, and yawn comfortably.
+TMD refers to temporomandibular joint disorders, a term Wilmington, Delaware dentists use when the joint, surrounding muscles, or ligaments are not functioning properly and begin causing pain, stiffness, or limited jaw movement.

-If you’ve been struggling with jaw pain, headaches, or related discomfort, the good news is that effective treatment is available.
-With the right dental care, TMD symptoms can be reduced or eliminated, restoring balance to the jaw and easing the strain on surrounding muscles.
-Our advanced treatment options are designed to help you find relief, improve function, and enjoy greater comfort in your daily life.
+If you’ve been dealing with jaw pain, headaches, or facial tension, a Wilmington, DE dentist can help identify whether TMJ dysfunction is the underlying cause.
+With the right dental care, TMD symptoms can often be reduced or resolved, restoring balance to the jaw and relieving strain on surrounding muscles.
+Our Wilmington, Delaware dental office offers advanced TMJ treatment options designed to improve function, increase comfort, and help patients return to daily life without ongoing jaw discomfort.

 How TMD Involves the Ear